xamarin/xamarin-forms-samples/UserInterface/ListView/Basics/README.md

 ---
-name: 'Xamarin.Forms ListView Sample: The Basics'
+name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: The Basics'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates basic use of ListView populated with just an array of strings, using the default view.'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates basic use of ListView populated with just an array of strings, using the...'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: